 Single-family rental (SFR) units are defined as single-family homes that have been developed or converted into rental properties.
 The properties are usually non-contiguous in nature.
 The conversion is done by a developer, investor, or an existing homeowner to capitalize on a higher return otherwise received by a sale of the property.
 A Single-Family Rental property may be the result of market demand or over supply in the for-sale market.
 Owners of single-family rental can be referred to as “scattered home” or “scattered site” investors.

-Build-for-rent (BFR) properties are contiguous communities specifically developed and managed to operate like apartments which can come in the form of detached, townhomes/plexes, or horizontal -apartments.
-Build-for-Rent communities provide renters the size, conveniences and feel of single-family living, while offering the benefits of professional management and community amenities.
+Built-for-rent (BFR) properties are contiguous communities specifically developed and managed to operate like apartments which can come in the form of detached, townhomes/plexes, or horizontal -apartments.
+Built-for-Rent communities provide renters the size, conveniences and feel of single-family living, while offering the benefits of professional management and community amenities.

 The current landscape.

 The single-family rental/built-for-rent market is young, with approximately ten years of development under its belt.
 This unprecedented demand continues to influence the design, construction, property management and investment into this type of housing.
 Rising rents, lower operating costs and newer technologies, which provide management efficiencies, has led to increased investor appeal.

 Institutional investors are increasingly entering this space.
 Due to the complexities of financing and managing the assets, there was little institutional presence 10 years ago. and that number is rising.
 Institutional investors are also discovering that built-for-rent housing is complimentary to conventional multifamily while providing diversification in product type.